sebakerckhof/faster-schema/README.md

 Note that this package is very new and the API might change.

 This package is mainly meant as a limited, but faster alternative to [SimpleSchema](https://github.com/aldeed/simple-schema-js/), with a very similar API.
 [Here's a complete comparison](comparison.md).
 In short: the main difference is that this package doesn't support validating against mongoDB modifiers.
-But in our [tests](https://github.com/sebakerckhof/schema-comparison) on an advanced schema with a large object, it is about ~20x faster for validation and ~50x faster for cleaning of data.
+But in return it is much faster for advanced scenarios.
+In our [tests](https://github.com/sebakerckhof/schema-comparison) on an advanced schema with a large object, it is about ~20x faster for validation and ~50x faster for cleaning of data.

 There are a lot of similar packages for validating objects.
 These are some of the features of this package that might be good reasons to choose this one over another:
 - Isomorphic.
 Works in NodeJS and modern (evergreen) browsers.